MartinMeng008/COMP590HW2/README.md

 ...
 (n_1 => not (2_1 or 3_1)) and (n_2 => not (2_2 or 3_2)) and ... and (n_m => not (2_m or 3_m)), if node n is adjacent to node 2 and node 3.
 ```
 This problem is solved in the is_colorable() method in the script.
 Now we can solve the quantitive problem by sending queries to this function, and this step is accomplished in the method colorability().

+The implementation of this plan is in the method problem_2() in [script.py](script.py).
-The result is here:
+The result of the method problem_2() in [script.py](script.py) is here:
 ```
 The colorability of 6-node graph is: 2 colors
 The colorability of 20-node graph is: 4 colors